OctopusDeploy/docs/docs/deployment-examples/aws-deployments/cloudformation/index.md

 #### Accessing CloudFormation Outputs

-As mentioned in the Template Section, when the `wait for completion` checkbox has been checked, any [outputs](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html) defined in your CloudFormation template will be made available as [Octopus output-variables](/docs/projects/variables/output-variables.md) automatically.
+As mentioned in the Template Section, when the `wait for completion` check-box has been checked, any [outputs](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html) defined in your CloudFormation template will be made available as [Octopus output-variables](/docs/projects/variables/output-variables.md) automatically.
 For example, an output `Foo` would be available as:

 ```powershell
 Octopus.Action[CloudFormationTemplateStepName].Output.AwsOutputs[Foo]